Culture of Australia: Cinema

 Australia's first dedicated film studio, the Limelight Department, was created by The Salvation Army in Melbourne in 1898, and is believed to be the world's first.
 The world's first feature-length film was the 1906 Australian production The Story of the Kelly Gang.
 Tales of bushranging, gold mining, convict life and the colonial frontier dominated the silent film era of Australian cinema.
 Filmmakers such as Raymond Longford and W. J. Lincoln based many of their productions on Australian novels, plays, and even paintings.
 An enduring classic is Longford and Lottie Lyell's 1919 film The Sentimental Bloke, adapted from the 1915 poems by C. J. Dennis.
 After such early successes, Australian cinema suffered from the rise of Hollywood.

 In 1933, In the Wake of the Bounty was directed by Charles Chauvel, who cast Errol Flynn as the leading actor.
 Flynn went on to a celebrated career in Hollywood.
-Chauvel directed a number of successful Australian films, the last being 1955's Jedda, which was notable for being the first Australian film to be shot in color, and the first to feature Aboriginal actors in lead roles and to be entered at the Cannes Film Festival.
+Chauvel directed a number of successful Australian films, the last being 1955's Jedda, which was notable for being the first Australian film to be shot in colour, and the first to feature Aboriginal actors in lead roles and to be entered at the Cannes Film Festival.
 It was not until 2006 and Rolf de Heer's Ten Canoes that a major feature-length drama was shot in an Indigenous language (Yolngu).

 Ken G. Hall's 1942 documentary feature Kokoda Front Line! was the first Australian film to win an Academy Award.
 In 1976, Peter Finch posthumously became the first Australian actor to win an Oscar for his role in Network.

 During the late 1960s and 1970s an influx of government funding saw the development of a new generation of filmmakers telling distinctively Australian stories, including directors Peter Weir, George Miller and Bruce Beresford.
 This era became known as the Australian New Wave.
 Films such as Wake in Fright, Walkabout and Picnic at Hanging Rock had an immediate international impact.
 These successes were followed in the 1980s with the historical epic Gallipoli, the romantic drama The Man From Snowy River, the comedy "Crocodile" Dundee, and the post-apocalyptic Mad Max series.